 The dreadful news reached us that summer in Alacham.
 On August 10, 1915, all the Armenian professors and teachers at Anatolia College, with their families, plus 15,000 Armenians from Merzifon, were forced to join a procession of deportation.
 Three days later, on the outskirts of the city of Zile, they were butchered!
 My good and innocent professor Garabed K. Kojayan was among them!

-These were horrific and life changing times for a sixteen year old and before long, Couzinos was drafted into the Ottoman military.
+These were horrific and life changing times for a sixteen year old and before long Couzinos was drafted into the Ottoman military.
 It was during this time that Couzinos witnessed Greeks being put into ‘road construction gangs’ with nothing more than a loaf of bread to eat daily.
 He learned that 90% of the men in these gangs perished.
 In the big square of Bafra, Couzinos witnessed 27 young Greek men aged 18-20 hanging by their necks, one of whom was his acquaintance George.
-At one stage Couzinos was even thrown in prison.
+At one stage Couzinos himself was thrown in prison.

 From the top of the Anatolia College building in July of 1921, Couzinos listened and watched as Topal Osman and his 500-strong ‘gang of demons’ entered the town of Merzifon and for three nights, entered Greek homes and pillaged, and ravished women in scenes of agony that were, as Couzinos states, ‘beyond my ability to describe’.